-- 1. Three (3) or more days of consecutive unexcused absences and/or days in which no work has been completed. - 2.
-Five (5) or more days in which no work has been completed within a six-month period. - 3.
-Not meeting the state-mandated minimum number of hours per week on a regular basis (See "Required Attendance Hours"). - 4.
-Low participation or lesson completion rate. - 5.
-Attendance and engagement are two very different dynamics, meaning, a student can be found truant if they are attending but not engaged. - \ TECCA has zero tolerance for truancy.
+- Three (3) or more days of consecutive unexcused absences and/or days in which no work has been completed. - Five (5) or more days in which no work has been completed within a six-month period. - Not meeting the state-mandated minimum number of hours per week on a regular basis (See "Required Attendance Hours"). - Low participation or lesson completion rate. - Attendance and engagement are two very different dynamics, meaning, a student can be found truant if they are attending but not engaged.

+\TECCA's response to truancy is individualized and collaborative to identify potential supports that can be offered to students and families.
+If truancy concerns continue after the implementation of identified supports, the student is at risk of disciplinary action up to and including withdrawal from the school.
 Caretakers are responsible for ensuring their student is fully participating in school, even if they have designated another individual as their student's caretaker.
 If the student does not meet attendance requirements as described above, then attendance hours should not be marked by the caretaker.